weihaolun/stock-analysis/Stocks_Analysis.md

 **Pros**
 - Refactored scrip definitely decreased execution time for this project.
 As mentioned in above [section](#refactored-script-analysis), the running time went down 80%.
 - Also, to comply with the purpose of this project, refactored code can work well on larger dataset with thousands of stocks.
-- The refactored code is better structured.
+- The refactored code is better structured and increased reusability.
 If Steve would like to conduct stocks for other years, or add more years, this can be easily done by re-using the code structure.

 **Cons**
 - The refactoring process did cost more time for me to re-write the code and to fully understand the code.